codetechandtutorials/.github/profile/README.md

 Welcome to the [ Code, Tech, and Tutorials ](https://www.youtube.com/channel/UC4EJN2OSNdl-mSxGjitRvyA) Github page!

-🙋‍♀️ Dedicated to helping you improve your code skills!
+🙋‍♀️ CTT is a YouTube channel dedicated to helping you improve your code skills!
+This account is for code shown on the channel.

 🌈 Anyone is willing to contribute.
 If you have something to correct or add, feel free to make a pull request!